 Scientists planning NIF experiments may also wish to consider preparatory experiments at Lawrence Livermore National Laboratory’s Jupiter Laser Facility and other laser facilities across the National Nuclear Security Administration complex.
 The combination of NIF and Jupiter represents the most sophisticated, energetic, and diverse set of high-energy-density science research tools in the world available at one site.

-We encourage interested researchers to join the NIF User Group and contact NIF staff or Professor Don Lamb of the University of Chicago to discuss their research interests further.
+We encourage interested researchers to join the NIF User Group and contact NIF User Office staff or Professor Petros Tzeferacos of Laboratory for Laser Energetics, University of Rochester to discuss their research interests further.
 The user group meetings are typically held every year in February near LLNL.

 NIF will provide extraordinary opportunities for breakthrough experiments in a variety of fields.
 We look forward to building a strong NIF science user community and the opportunity to explore the frontiers of science on NIF.